| |

 Snow Monkey Park (The Monkey Hot Spring Japan)

-In the end, we didn’t get a chance to see the monkeys because the park closed due to COVID a day before we arrived… So it looks like we’ll have to make a second trip there!
+In the end, I didn’t get a chance to see the monkeys because the park closed due to COVID a day before I arrived… So it looks like I’ll just have to make a second trip there!

 Bonus Cities You Might Not Visit Otherwise

-We used Shibu Onsen as an excuse to visit other towns and cities in the area that we otherwise wouldn’t have visited!
+I used Shibu Onsen as an excuse to visit other towns and cities in the area that I otherwise wouldn’t have visited!

 Explore Nagano From Tokyo To Shibu Onsen